essteer/masquer/README.md

 The sections that follow describe different ways to use `masquer`.

-See the `docs` directory for notes on development and deployment.
+For development purposes see the `docs` directory for notes on development, deployment and Docker.

 - [API](#api)
 - [Python package](#python-package)